Space Intelligence turns satellite data actionable information, helping you make better informed decisions.

 He retains an interest in valuing the ecosystems which Space Intelligence maps: during his time at the LSE he worked on the economics team of the UK’s National Ecosystem Assessment.

-He recently won a highly competitive Royal Society of Edinburgh Enterprise Fellowship supported by the Natural Environment Research Council, and as such is receiving training and mentoring from business leaders while also leading Space Intelligence Ltd.
+In 2017 he won a highly competitive Royal Society of Edinburgh Enterprise Fellowship supported by the Natural Environment Research Council.
+This provided training and mentoring from Scottish business leaders, and set firm foundations for Space Intelligence Ltd.

 He has published over 30 peer reviewed papers in this field, which have been referred to in the scientific literature over 2500 times since 2012.